Packages and Binaries:

 If this option is specified, any time a readable password would be

-printed to the terminal (specifically AUTH PLAIN and AUTH LOGIN)
+printed to the terminal (specifically AUTH PLAIN and AUTH LOGIN) the

-the password is replaced with the string 'PROVIDED_BUT_REMOVED' (or
+password is replaced with the string 'PROVIDED_BUT_REMOVED' (or the

 Note that "--auth-hide-password" is similar, but not identical, to